-Availability of electrified and other zero emission fuel sourced vehicles for medium and heavy duty vehicles is expected to expand by the end of this decade to include an increased number of models and battery range with lower costs.
+Availability of electrified and other zero emission fuel sourced vehicles for all public and private medium and heavy duty vehicles is expected to expand by the end of this decade to include an increased number of models and battery range with lower costs.
 Currently, the most common ZEVs in these categories are electrified passenger and school buses.